sleelin/portfolito/docs/components/page/header.md

 ### Basic Usage

-The header component itself does not provide any content of its own, instead acting as a sticky, responsive container wrapping your supplied content.
+The `<page-header>` element itself does not provide any content of its own.
+Instead, it acts as a sticky, responsive container wrapping your supplied content in a native `<header>` element.

 <demo>
   <page-header>PortfoLitO</page-header>